nudataviz/project-fall25-darbyatNE/proposal.md

 **Story:**  Allows users to visualize targeted market price data by zone to make price forecasts and get immediate answers to business questions like:

-"What was our real-time price exposure during peak hours last month?"
+"What was our real-time price exposure during peak hours last month?"<br>
-"Are we consistently seeing price spikes on weekday mornings?"
+"Are we consistently seeing price spikes on weekday mornings?"<br>
 "How did the Day-Ahead forecast compare to reality during the recent heatwave?"